by Laurel Costa

 Recently, I sat down with glass artisan Cindy Mushet-Shriver in the Hubbell Studios stained glass loft.
 She stretches across an eight-foot table of vivid red and blue glass as we chat about her forty-plus years working for James Hubbell, a local artist who has been in the Julian hills since 1958.

-Cindy uses horseshoeing nails to tightly fit together glass pieces that make up a massive phoenix also known as The Firebird.
+Cindy uses horseshoeing nails to tightly fit together glass pieces that make up a massive phoenix also known as The Firebird, currently part of James Hubbell’s exhibit “In Harmony With Nature” at Helms Bakery District in Los Angeles.
 This stained glass commission that was originally designed and constructed at Hubbell Studios in 1982 has recently been resurrected when the original piece burned in an arson fire in early 2021.
 It is embellished with a ten-foot hand-carved wooden frame being crafted by another studio artist, Dan Thoner.
 The firebird design resonates with Cindy as its original version was being built at the start of her apprenticeship with Hubbell Studios when she was only sixteen years old.
 I watch Cindy add a lead channel that will give the piece strength, her techniques are so practiced she makes this extremely challenging project look effortless.
 The passage of time is palpable as she reflects on the original window construction and the firebird origin story.